What Is a Traumatic Brain Injury?

 - Slip and fall

-Brain injuries can also be caused by physical violence such as punching or shaking, contact sports like rugby or football, and recreational activities like skiing, ATVing, and biking.
+Physical violence, such as punching or shaking, contact sports like rugby or football, and recreational activities such as skiing, ATV riding, and biking can also cause brain injuries.

 What are the Different Types of Traumatic Brain Injury?